alexoh2bd/xgboost-scratch/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

+**XGBoost** is a foundational tool for data scientists, driving some of the most _accurate_ and _scalable_ machine learning solutions across diverse industries.
+Its tree-based approach delivers efficient, interpretable, and high-performing models, especially suited for _structured_, _tabular_ datasets.

-Tree models like XGBoost are bread and butter for data scientists: they power many of the most accurate and scalable solutions in real-world machine learning tasks.
-By building XGBoost from scratch, I can better fine-tune performance, interpret results more effectively, and build robust systems for high-impact applications.
+By building XGBoost from scratch, I deepen my understanding of the model and similar algorithms, enabling me to fine-tune performance, interpret results more clearly, and develop robust solutions for real-world challenges.

 I built all tree construction components manually, including the calculation of residuals and second-order gradients (hessians), gain scoring, and the identification of optimal feature splits.
 I designed the model to support binary classification tasks, implementing techniques such as regularized loss minimization and greedy tree growth with depth control.
+This implementation also considers missing values in the datasets and draws splits accordingly.

-I then trained and evaluated the custom model on Kaggle’s Spaceship Titanic dataset to validate its performance against a real-world classification problem.
+I trained and evaluated the custom model on Kaggle’s Spaceship Titanic dataset to validate its performance against a real-world classification problem.
 This project deepened my understanding of gradient boosting mechanics, optimization strategies, and the inner workings of scalable ML systems.

 ## Setup